There’s a reason trainers call the squat the king of lower body exercises: No other move engages more muscle below the waist.

 - Pause, then push yourself back up to the starting position.

-Expert tip: The most important skill you can master for any squat variation—regardless of whether it involves a dumbbell, barbell, or any external weight at all—is the “hip hinge.”
+Expert tip: The most important skill you can master for any squat variation — regardless of whether it involves a dumbbell, barbell, or any external weight at all — is the “hip hinge.”
 Instead of bending forward at your waist as you lower yourself, start by pushing your hips back, as if you were closing a car door with your butt.

 Doing so will help ensure that you “sit back” into the exercise, engaging your powerful posterior chain muscles and minimizing the stress on your spine.
 The result: greater power, better form, and a lower risk of injury.

-To make the dumbbell squat easier: Use lighter weights, or do a half squat, slowly working your way down to a full squat as your strength and mobility improve.
+Use lighter weights, or do a half squat, slowly working your way down to a full squat as your strength and mobility improve.
 Another option: ditch the dumbbells and do a squat without weights (also known as a bodyweight squat).

-To make dumbbell squat harder: Use heavier weights, or do a Bulgarian split squat, elevating one foot at a time on a bench behind you (do equal reps on both legs).
+Use heavier weights, or do a Bulgarian split squat, elevating one foot at a time on a bench behind you (do equal reps on both legs).